 Michigan State Parks All the beaches all have soft, clean sand.
 Solid options include: Saugatuck Dunes, Holland, Grand Haven and Ludington. michigan.gov/dnr

 Michigan's Adventure The price of admission includes land and water rides.
 Catch a wave, plunge down a water slide, and ride the state's fastest wooden roller coaster at Muskegon's amusement park. miadventure.com

 Retro Boat Rentals Cruise around Saugatuck Harbor in vintage eye candy, like a 1959 Bell Boy Banshee. retroboatrentals.com

 Silver Beach County Park St. Joseph's popular downtown park includes a beach and an interactive splash park.
-A carousel and amusement park museum sit at the heart of the entertainment venue there, Silver Beach Center. silverbeachcarousel.com
+A carousel and amusement park museum sit at the heart of the entertainment venue there, Silver Beach Center.
+(Temporarily closed due to the pandemic.) silverbeachcarousel.com

-Spring festivals A Blessing of the Blossoms opens the Blossomtime Festival in Benton Harbor and St. Joseph, and the Grand Floral parade wraps up the state's oldest multicommunity event (April 28–May 4, 2019). blossomtimefestival.org In Holland, Dutch heritage comes alive at Tulip Time with 1,000 costumed dancers and more than 5 million blooms (May 4–12, 2019). tuliptime.com
+Spring festivals A Blessing of the Blossoms opens the Blossomtime Festival in Benton Harbor and St. Joseph, and the Grand Floral parade wraps up the state's oldest multicommunity event (late April to early May). blossomtimefestival.org In Holland, Dutch heritage comes alive at Tulip Time (early May). tuliptime.com

 U.S.S.
 Silversides Submarine Museum Tour the Navy's most successful surviving World War II sub at this Muskegon museum, plus a Prohibition-Era Coast Guard cutter. silversidesmuseum.org